dragondev-king/react-functional-components/README.md

 # react-functional-components-example
-Example project showing how a large component with both logic and design can be divided into reusable controller components and stateless functional presentational components
+Example project showing how a large component with both logic and design can be divided into reusable controller components and stateless functional presentational components.
 It is not intended to be a complete project.
-It is instead inteded to highlight some core React development concepts for learning purposes.
+It is instead intended to highlight some core React development concepts for learning purposes.

 ## Running locally

-1. pull master brach from https://github.com/RowanCarmichael/react-functional-components-example
+1. pull master branch from https://github.com/dragondev-king/react-functional-components

 2. in project folder run `yarn install` to install project dependencies